 The $\mathrm{softmax}$ function maps the raw scores to a probability distribution over the positions.

-// Directly translating the above formula would lead to computing exponential of large
+// Directly translating the above formula would lead to computing the exponential of large

 // numbers, leading to numeric instability (esp on `f32`s).